dbursztynowski/5g-taskforce/looptest/README.md

 1) On server (master) node(s)

-- modify file /etc/systemd/system/k3s.service to add feature-gates for apiserver, controller-manager and scheduler as follows
+- modify file /etc/systemd/system/k3s.service to add feature-gates for apiserver, controller-manager, scheduler, kubelet and kube-proxy as follows

 (Note: remaining settings visible are not relevant to in place scaling)
 ```